 Everyone needs to take a break from their daily routine every once in a while.
-Going on a yoga retreat is the perfect way to rejuvenate your mind and reintroduce balance into your life, even if you haven’t tried yoga before.
+Going on a yoga retreat is the perfect way to rejuvenate your mind and reintroduce balance into your life, even if you’ve never tried yoga before.

-The so-called ‘digital detox’ was covered in our article ‘Why Try a Yoga Retreat’ post, and is one of the main benefits of this specific type of getaway.
+The so-called ‘digital detox’ was covered in our article ‘Why Try a Yoga Retreat’.
+It is one of the main benefits of this a yoga retreat getaway.

-Being surrounded by technology 24/7 can be mentally suffocating.
+Being surrounded by technology 24/7 can be mentally exhausting.
 After all, it can be very difficult to avoid work emails, as well as ‘social media noise’.
-These habits can cause stress, anxiety, or even insecurity.
-Removing yourself from cyberspace for a few days can help you curb your appetite for technology and help you start appreciating the simpler things in life like rest and relaxation.
+These habitual electronic connections can cause stress, anxiety, and even insecurity.
+Removing yourself from cyberspace for a few days can curb your appetite for technology and help you appreciate the simpler things in life — like rest and relaxation.

 Yoga may be a personal practice, but it’s also a growing community of like-minded individuals.
-On a yoga retreat, you interact with people who share your passion or who are looking for the same thing as you.
-You’ll develop a sense of connectedness, which Everyday Health notes is a source of comfort, contentment, and emotional strength.
-There are millions of yoga practitioners from all over the world and it only takes one yoga retreat to get to know some of them.
+On a yoga retreat you interact with people who share your passion or who are looking for the same thing as you.
+You’ll develop a sense of connectedness, which is a source of comfort, contentment, and emotional strength.
+There are millions of yoga practitioners all over the world, and it only takes one yoga retreat to get to know some of them.

 Whether it’s school, work, or your personal life, sometimes it can get a bit too much and become overwhelming.
-It’s not uncommon to get affected psychologically, and become demotivated or lose focus because of the pressure to keep up.
-However, Maryville University emphasizes the importance of psychological wellbeing whether it is to do work or academic performance.
-It is ironic because you need a clear headspace to attend to things that can overwhelm you in the first place.
+It’s not uncommon to get affected psychologically and become demotivated or lose focus because of the pressure to keep up.
+However, Maryville University emphasizes the importance of psychological well-being whether it is to do work or academic performance.
+There is some irony here, because you need a clear headspace to attend to things that can overwhelm you in the first place.
 A yoga retreat helps a lot because it allows you to take a step back and refocus on the important aspects of your career or personal life.